7 Tips To Maintain Your Roof

 7. Caulk the Flashings

 Flashings are those strips of metal (usually aluminum, galvanized metal, or lead) that run along roof edges or joints.
-Flashing is necessary to divert water or to keep water out of tricky areas that shingles can’t cover, such as roof penetrations where bathroom and kitchen pipes/vents extend through the surface of the roof.
-Flashing is also used near walls, skylights, and chimneys, and valleys.
-Depending on how they were installed, flashing can rust, crack, lift, or separate, meaning that a vital piece of roof protection is no longer functioning properly.
+Flashing is necessary to divert water or to keep water out of tricky areas that shingles can’t cover, such as roof penetrations where the bathroom and kitchen pipes/vents extend through the surface of the roof.
+We can also use it near walls, skylights, and chimneys, and valleys.
+They can rust, crack, lift, or separate depending on their installation.
+This means that a vital piece of roof protection is no longer functioning properly.
 Consider sealing the flashing with caulk at the places where it has become unstuck.
-At Pacific West Roofing, we prefer lead pipe flashings because it lasts for decades with little to no maintenance, contains no rubber that will deteriorate in the sun over time, and makes it less likely that you’ll have to caulk and recaulk those problem areas of your roof’s flashing.
+At Pacific West Roofing, we prefer lead pipe flashings because it lasts for decades with little to no maintenance.
+It also contains no rubber that will deteriorate in the sun over time, and makes it less likely that you’ll have to caulk and recaulk those problem areas of your roof’s flashing.

 Pacific West Roofing